2nd Annual Cleveland Honeybee Festival Saturday - June 13 11 AM - 7 PM

 All local beekeepers are encouraged to contact the Ocoee Region Beekeepers Association to get involved in the Honeybee Education & Pollinator Experiences Exhibit or to display your honey.

 Join us around Johnston Park and the surrounding streets in downtown Cleveland for a fun-filled, family-friendly day of learning, exploring, shopping, music, food, and hands-on pollinator education.
-Admission is FREE, and everyone is invited to “BEE” part of this sweet community tradition!
+Admission is FREE, and everyone is invited to “BEE” part of this sweet community tradition.

 Honeybees and other pollinators play a vital role in maintaining a balanced environment and a thriving community.
 When they flourish, so does Cleveland.
-As Bee City USA–Cleveland, Tennessee (2023), we are committed to shining a light on the importance of protecting honeybees and all pollinators.
-Together with the Ocoee Region Beekeepers Association, we work to educate, inspire, and empower our city—recognizing that the health of our pollinators reflects the health of our community.
+Since becoming a Bee City USA community in 2023, our city has committed to shining a light on the importance of protecting honeybees and all pollinators.
+Together with ORBA and our local partners, we work to educate, inspire, and empower our city — recognizing that the health of our pollinators reflects the health of our community.

 Where curiosity takes flight.